USDA Eligibility Maps: What They Are And How To Use Them

 How To Use USDA Loan Eligibility Maps In Your Area

-Using a USDA loan eligibility map is a breeze.
-First, go to the USDA’s interactive map.
-Then, enter the address of a property you’re thinking about buying.
+Using a USDA loan eligibility map is a relatively simple process.
+To start, go to the USDA’s interactive map and enter the address of a property you’re thinking about buying.

 You’ll see a thumbtack appear on the screen to mark the location and receive an instant answer on whether the property is in an eligible area.
 Ineligible areas will be shaded in red.
 Depending on where you’re searching, you may see eligible areas nearby.
 If the parcel seems to be on the line between an eligible and ineligible area, you may want to contact the USDA Rural Development office for clarification.